-Have you ever wondered if you could repair your smartphone yourself?
-Well the answer is yes, but with a few caveats!
+Have you ever wondered whether it might be worth trying to repair your smartphone yourself?
+Well, the answer is yes, but with a few caveats!

-If you’re a real techie and have the tools to do the job, fixing the broken screen on your like-new cell phone should be easy enough.
-There are plenty of tutorials online that explain in detail how to repair your screen.
+If you’re a real tech enthusiast and you have the right tools for the job, fixing a broken screen on your phone is easy enough.
+There are plenty of online tutorials that explain in detail how to repair your screen.

-However, this is a risky procedure, since you will have to completely disassemble the unit to change the screen.
-Also, this repair will be more or less difficult depending on the model of your smartphone.
-For example, Samsung Galaxy phones are more complicated to repair because you have to remove the back window of the phone.
+However, the procedure is quite risky, because you have to completely disassemble the unit to change the screen.
+The level of difficulty of the repair also depends on what type of smartphone you have.
+For example, Samsung Galaxy phones are more complicated to repair because you have to remove the back glass as well as the front.

-In short, you can manage it, but given the complexity of the task, it’s best to prevent the damage from happening in the first place by getting a screen protector?
+In short, it can be done, but given the complexity of the task, it’s best to prevent the damage from happening in the first place by getting a screen protector.

 Is the sound coming out of your headphones when you plug them into your mobile device worse than it used to be?
-This could signal a problem with your headphone jack.
+If so, you may have a problem with your headphone jack.

-The main reason headphone jacks malfunction is the accumulation of dust and particles inside them.
-Cleaning is as simple as sending a few bursts of compressed air to dislodge the debris.
+The main reason why headphone jacks malfunction is because dust and particles accumulate inside them.
+You can simply send a few bursts of compressed air into the jack to dislodge the debris.
 Special cleaning tools are also available!

 However, if the problem persists after cleaning, the phone will need to be disassembled to completely change the jack.
-Again, this can be done using the appropriate tools.
+Again, you can do this repair yourself if you have the right tools.

 If you drop your cell phone, it’s quite possible that the camera lens on your cell phone will break.

-While this breakage may seem rather serious and difficult to repair yourself, it is indeed possible to fix.
-In fact, for some smartphone models, you don’t have to remove the camera from the motherboard to change the external lens.
+While this type of damage may seem severe and difficult to repair yourself, it can be done!
+In fact, for some smartphone models, you don’t even have to remove the camera from the motherboard to change the external lens.
 Just look for an online tutorial and follow the instructions carefully to carry out this DIY repair successfully!

 In the end, you don’t necessarily have to spend an astronomical amount of money to repair your smartphone.
-With the right tools and the many resources available online, some repairs can be done at home!
+With the right tools and the many resources available online, some DIY phone repairs are well within reach!

 Is your phone too damaged to be repaired?
 Maybe it’s time to replace it!

-At Recycell, we buy and restore used phones and offer them to you at a fraction of the original price.
-Browse our website to see our available phones or check out our blog section to find out more tips on how to maintain your cell phone!
+At Recycell, we buy and restore used phones so that we can offer them to consumers at a fraction of the original price.
+Take a look at our wide selection of devices and check out our blog section for more tips on how to maintain your phone!